 The best way to increase the likelihood of your Social Security disability claim being approved is to work with a skilled attorney who can ensure that your forms are filled out correctly and that all supporting documentation is submitted to the SSA.
 Bross & Frankel represents individuals who cannot work due to a disability.
 Give our office a call today to schedule a free claim review.

-Social Security’s rules focus more on how much you earn to determine if you are performing substantial gainful activity – and not the number of hours that you work.
+Social Security’s rules focus more on how much you earn to determine if you are performing a substantial gainful activity – and not the number of hours that you work.
 However, if you are self-employed or the head of a business, then you may work a certain number of hours without receiving an hourly wage.
 In this situation, you may be permitted to work up to 45 hours per month as long as you are not earning over the income limit.

 These rules are complicated and can be confusing.
 To make sure that any extra income you bring in doesn’t affect your eligibility for Social Security disability, reach out to a seasoned disability benefits lawyer to schedule a free consultation.